Historical Apoplexy · State Legislative Adaptations · Virginia

 (2) The program shall:

-(a) Provide seamless transition from military commissary
+(a) Provide continuous transition from military commissary

 access to Virginia food assurance center access;